 3. This is the normal RSCM fee for organists.

-4. Unfortunately, St. Peter’s does not cover Performer’s Rights for video recordings; it is therefore your responsibility to acquire a limited manufacture (LM) licence, cost from £15, from PRS for Music – 01323 417711.
+4. Unfortunately, the churches in the benefice do not cover Performer’s Rights for video recordings; it is therefore your responsibility to acquire a limited manufacture (LM) licence, cost from £15, from PRS for Music – 01323 417711.

-5. At St. Peter’s we offer the ringing of bells.
+5. We do offer the ringing of bells at Waverton and Aldford.
 This is optional.
 Just ask and we will arrange it for you.